philfung/add-to-homescreen/README.md

    appName: 'Aardvark',                                   // Name of the app
    appIconUrl: 'apple-touch-icon.png',                    // App icon link (square, at least 40 x 40 pixels)
    assetUrl: 'https://cdn.jsdelivr.net/gh/philfung/add-to-homescreen@1.7/dist/assets/img/',  // Link to directory of library image assets
-   showErrorMessageForUnsupportedBrowsers: window.AddToHomeScreen.SHOW_ERRMSG_UNSUPPORTED.ALL, // Show an error message if add to home screen is not supported (e.g.  "adding to home screen is not supported in IOS Firefox, please open this website in IOS Safari instead." or "adding to home screen is not supported on desktop, please open this on your mobile browser instead") Default: window.AddToHomeScreen.SHOW_ERRMSG_UNSUPPORTED.ALL (e.g. show error message on both unsupported mobile and unsupported desktop browsers).
+   showErrorMessageForUnsupportedBrowsers: window.AddToHomeScreen.SHOW_ERRMSG_UNSUPPORTED.ALL, // Show an error message if add to home screen is not supported (e.g.  "adding to home screen is not supported in IOS Firefox, please open this website in IOS Safari instead." or "adding to home screen is not supported on desktop, please open this on your mobile browser instead") Default: window.AddToHomeScreen.SHOW_ERRMSG_UNSUPPORTED.ALL
-   allowUserToCloseModal: false,                           // Allow user to close the 'Add to Homescreen' message?
+   allowUserToCloseModal: false,                           // Allow user to close the 'Add to Homescreen' message by clicking outside the modal?
 Not allowing will increase installs.
 Default: false.
    maxModalDisplayCount: -1                                // If set, the modal will only show this many times.
                                                            // Default is -1 (no limit).
 (Debugging: Use this.clearModalDisplayCount() to reset the count)
    }